is-a-developers/is-a-developers.github.io/README.md

-# is-a.dev Website
+# is-a-developer.live Website
-The website for the is-a.dev subdomain service.
+The website for the is-a-developer.live subdomain service.

 ---